Godzilla vs. Kong: Casting

-In June 2017, it was announced that Zhang Ziyi had joined Legendary's MonsterVerse, having a reportedly "pivotal" role in both Godzilla: King of the Monsters and Godzilla vs. Kong, though she ultimately starred only in the former.
+In June 2017, it was announced that Zhang Ziyi had joined Legendary's Monsterverse, having a reportedly "pivotal" role in both Godzilla: King of the Monsters and Godzilla vs. Kong, though she ultimately starred only in the former.
 In June 2018, Julian Dennison was cast, while Millie Bobby Brown and Kyle Chandler were set to reprise their roles from Godzilla: King of the Monsters.
 Legendary also sent an offer to Frances McDormand for a role.
 In July 2018, it was revealed that Danai Gurira was in early talks to join the film.

 In October 2018, Brian Tyree Henry, Demián Bichir, Alexander Skarsgård, Eiza González, and Rebecca Hall were added to the cast.
 In November 2018, Jessica Henwick, Shun Oguri, and Lance Reddick were cast, with Oguri making his Hollywood debut.
 Gurira was briefly named amongst the cast by Collider and ScreenGeek, though neither she nor Henwick appeared in the finished film.
-YouTuber and filmmaker James Rolfe was offered a potential cameo by Wingard, but production pressures and the birth of his second daughter meant it wasn't able to be arranged.
+YouTuber and filmmaker James Rolfe was offered a potential cameo by Wingard, but production pressures and the birth of his second daughter meant it was not able to be arranged.

 Filming

 Principal photography began on November 12, 2018, in Hawaii and Australia, and was expected to end in February 2019, under the working title Apex.
 Production was initially slated to begin on October 1, 2018.
 For the Hawaii shoot, the crew filmed on the USS Missouri, at Manoa Falls, and in Downtown Honolulu.
 The crew established a camp in the Kalanianaole Highway, closing Lānaʻi Lookout parking until November 21.
 Local crews and extras were used for the film.
 In January 2019, filming resumed in Gold Coast, Queensland at Village Roadshow Studios for an additional 26 weeks.

 Filming locations in Australia included Miami State High School and parts of Brisbane such as the Newstead suburb, the Chinatown Mall in Fortitude Valley, and the Wickham Terrace Car Park.
 In April 2019, Wingard confirmed via Instagram that filming in Australia had wrapped.
 That same month, Wingard revealed Hong Kong as one of the final shooting locations and that principal photography had wrapped.

 Wingard wanted to film in physical locations as much as possible and only filmed on sets when physical locations were not viable.
 Producer Eric McLeod noted that this was due to Wingard wanting to convey "scale and scope" with real locations.
-McLeod also noted that the crew had more sets and limited space (six to seven stages) while filming at Village Roadshow Studios.
+McLeod noted that the crew had more sets and limited space (six to seven stages) while filming at Village Roadshow Studios.
 The crew had to constantly rotate the set and rework their schedules in order to finish on time.
-Wingard revealed several setbacks that the crew faced: a viral outbreak (not COVID related) that affected 40 percent of the crew and forced them out of commission for a week; the camera operator broke his foot on the third day of filming; A spider bite forced Ben Seresin to seek hospital attention.
+Wingard revealed several setbacks that the crew faced: a viral outbreak (not COVID-19-related) that affected 40 percent of the crew and forced them out of commission for a week, the camera operator broke his foot on the third day of filming, and a spider bite forced Ben Seresin to seek hospital attention.